This post may contain affiliate links. Read my disclaimer to learn more.

 Bee populations are diminishing.
-Help them out by making your garden bee friendly.
-Plant flowers such as Lavender, Rhododendrons and clover in your garden to attract them.
-Put up bee houses like this one or this one to keep them around.
+Help them out by making your garden bee-friendly.
+Plant flowers such as Lavender, Rhododendrons, and clover in your garden to attract them.
+Put up bee houses to keep them around.

 Bee houses are great for native bees.
-In the summer months they will lay eggs inside them and pack them tight with mud.
+In the summer months, they lay eggs inside them and pack them tight with mud.
 In the cool fall/winter months put the house inside your shed or garage to keep the eggs safe from the cold.
 Around March/April put the house back outside.
 The baby bees will eat their way out.
 Keep doing this to help keep the populations up!

 Don’t use chemicals